t-kuha/sdsoc/README.md

 ***
 #### local\_memory
-  - Accessing PL's local memory from PS
+  - Writing to & reading from PL's local memory from PS

 ***